Improving Cancer Survivorship Care Begins In Your Backyard

 She advocates for those who might not have a voice by bringing her own personal experience of cancer to the forefront and is especially passionate about bridging the gap of health disparities as it pertains to people of color and those who do not access to care.

-Lesley is working on a survivorship program for those living with metastatic breast cancer.
-This is an untapped subject matter as 98% of all survivorship programs deal with the “AFTER” treatment cancer community.
+Lesley is working on a survivorship initiative for those living with metastatic breast cancer.
+This is an untapped subject matter, as nearly all survivorship programs deal with the “AFTER” treatment cancer community.
 The MBC community will never experience “after” treatment.
 Their treatment is Lifelong.
-Lesley’s metastatic survivorship project is called L.I.F.E.
+Lesley’s metastatic survivorship project is called Project Life.
+You can follow the initiative on twitter @projectlifembc.
+If you would like to contact Lesley about Project Life, please email her at LesleyKailani@gmail.com.

 Kimberly Harrison is the Executive Director of Supporting Our Sisters International, Inc. (SOSI), which aims to improve the continuum of care and reduce breast cancer mortality.
 She concentrated her attention on strategic messaging to help move SOSI from a breast cancer organization to a breast health organization.